GenomicSEM/GenomicSEM/README.md

 **Parallel performance on Linux**

 In some instances of R on Linux a parallel backend is automatically configured which by default uses the maximum number of cores (i.e. 1 thread per core).
-It is unclear to me if this is R or some other package that's doing this in the background.
+It is unclear to me if this is base R or some other package that's doing this in the background.
-In GenomicSEM `parallel` and `foreach` are used to manage parallel operation which seem to work outside this backend.
+In GenomicSEM `parallel` and `foreach` are used to manage parallel operation which seem to work outside this scope.
-This causes the creation of too many threads, precisely: `cores` argument * number of actual CPU cores.
+Combined, this causes the creation of far too many threads, precisely: `cores` argument * number of actual CPU cores.
 For example, a 16-core machine, with `cores=15` would spawn `16*15=240` R threads.
 This in turn causes CPU congestion, and causes a very significant drop in performance, especially in high core-count machines.
+In testing on a 256-core machine, 100K SNP userGWAS took 1,5 hours without limiting this backend, compared to under 10 minutes with limits.

 How to change this may depend on your Linux and/or R build, but as a catch-all you can use the following prior to running R:
 ```
 export OPENBLAS_NUM_THREADS=1 OMP_NUM_THREADS=1 MKL_NUM_THREADS=1 NUMEXPR_NUM_THREADS=1 VECLIB_MAXIMUM_THREADS=1
 ```